jarmokivekas/tuamk-thesis/doc/main.md

 An FFT is calculated and stored for each hop during the scan.

-The difference in the center frequency of each consecutive hop is slightly less than what the width of each FFT.
+The difference in the center frequency of each consecutive hop is slightly less than the width of each FFT.
 This overlap between FFTs can be used to improve data quality by discarding some of the lowest and highest frequency FFT bins, which may suffer from roll-off.